FedEx Cup

 The FedEx Cup is the championship trophy for the PGA Tour.
 Its introduction in 2007 marked the first time that men's professional golf had a playoff system.
 Since its inception, the competition has been sponsored by FedEx.
-In 2022, the PGA Tour added the FedEx St. Jude Championship to the tournament, expanding the partnership with St. Jude Children's Research Hospital as the tournament's designated charity.

-The FedEx Cup is a season long competition.
-Points are awarded based on finishing position in all PGA Tour sanctioned tournaments.
+The FedEx Cup is a season-long competition.
+Points are awarded based on finishing position in all PGA Tour–sanctioned tournaments.
 The leading points earners throughout the regular season qualify for the playoffs.
 Players are further eliminated after each of the first two playoff events, with the leading 30 points earners qualifying for the Tour Championship.

-Tommy Fleetwood is the current champion, after he won the Tour Championship in 2025.
+Scottie Scheffler is the current champion after he won his second career Tour Championship in 2026.

 Rory McIlroy has the most titles with three.
-The only other player to win multiple FedEx Cups is Tiger Woods, with two.
+The only other players to win multiple FedEx Cups are Tiger Woods and Scottie Scheffler, both with two.

 Rule changes

-The PGA Tour adjusted the rules around the FedEx Cup in each of the two years after its introduction in 2007.
+The PGA Tour has adjusted the rules around the FedEx Cup several times.
 Each set of changes was introduced to address issues that arose the previous year, particularly with the playoffs portion of the FedEx Cup: